Child maintenance UK (2026): when does it stop and how is it calculated?

 Frequently Asked Questions on child maintenance

-How does CSA differ from child maintenance?
 Child maintenance refers to the general obligation for separated or divorced parents to financially support their children.
-The CSA is the specific government service that can calculate, arrange, collect and enforce child maintenance payments if parents cannot agree on an amount privately.
+The CMS is the current government service that can calculate, arrange, collect and enforce child maintenance payments if parents cannot agree on an amount privately.

-When does CSA stop?
-The Child Support Agency (CSA) child maintenance obligations cease when the child turns 20 or completes approved full-time education up to A-levels, whichever occurs later.
+CMS child maintenance obligations cease when the child turns 16, or 20 if they remain in approved full-time non-advanced education up to A-level equivalent, whichever occurs later.

 In conclusion, understanding the legal parameters surrounding when child maintenance stops in the UK is crucial for separated or divorced parents.
 While general rules exist, individual circumstances may warrant exceptions or the need for legal guidance.
 Consulting a family law lawyer can provide invaluable support in navigating this complex landscape, ensuring your child’s financial well-being is prioritized while complying with the law.